-He won The Dark Chat Best Director award for his production of his play Bare at The Edinburgh Festival.
+Renny won The Dark Chat Best Director award for his production of his play Bare at The Edinburgh Festival.
 The same play won a coveted Scotsman Fringe First and a previous version won the Michael Elliott prize in the Mobil Playwriting Competition.

-D’Eon, the true and bizarre story of the Chevalier D’Eon de Beaumont – 18th century French spy, Prussian war hero, English diplomat, expert swordsman, outrageous drunk and transgender provocateur premiered in February 2018 at Hope Mill Theatre, Manchester and received multiple glowing 5* reviews, a huge Twitter and Facebook endorsement and played to sold out houses.
-His new one-woman play, A Dangerous Woman, premiered at Hope Mill Theatre on 20th June 2018 and received a cheering ovation and then went on to play at the 2018 Edinburgh Festival where it received rave reviews.
+D’Eon, the true and bizarre story of the Chevalier D’Eon de Beaumont – 18th century French spy, Prussian war hero, English diplomat, expert swordsman, outrageous drunk and transgender provocateur premiered in February 2018 at Hope Mill Theatre, Manchester and received multiple glowing 5* reviews, a huge Twitter and Facebook endorsement and played to sold-out houses.
+It was then produced in Athens for autumn 2019 at Aggelon Vima, running for three months as well as being optioned for a screenplay.

 Please read through the website, watch the showreels or simply use Renny’s contact page and he will be back in touch immediately.

 Here’s a quick link to my fightdirectoruk website: Renny’s Fight Director website.